frankiewiczkamil/blog/src/pages/posts/post-2.md

   return <MemoizedComponent isUnder10={isUnder10} increase={increaseRef} />;
 }
 ```
-I guess it is due it's not entirely inline with [hook rules hooks](https://reactjs.org/docs/hooks-rules.html).
+I guess the reason is that it is not entirely inline with [hook rules hooks](https://reactjs.org/docs/hooks-rules.html).

 ## Conclusion
-I think that our winners are `useRef` + `useCallback` and the one with `useReducer`, though , I prefer the latter.
+I think that our winners are `useRef` + `useCallback` and the one with `useReducer`, though, I prefer the latter.

 And of course, all this fuss is about a **very** niche use case, where one wants to avoid **every** unnecessary render.
 But in such case it would likely be better to invest the time into a better tool for the job, like [solid.js](https://www.solidjs.com/) or [svelte](https://svelte.dev/).